-The total cost of all of the Major Improvements is expected to be approximately \$11,733,710^{}.
-A portion of the costs of the Major Improvements, in the approximate amount of \$10,938,988^{}, are expected to be reimbursed to the Developer with proceeds of the Bonds.
-The balance of the costs of the Major Improvements, in the total approximate amount of \$794,722^{}, were or will be financed by the Developer and will not be reimbursed by the City.
-The City and the Developer entered into the Whisper Public Improvement District Reimbursement Agreement, effective as of May 8, 2020 (the "Reimbursement Agreement"), which provides, in part, for the deposit of the Assessments and the proceeds from the issuance and sale of the Bonds, and the payment of the actual costs of the

-Authorized Improvements.
-See "SECURITY FOR THE BONDS - Pledged Revenue Fund," "THE AUTHORIZED IMPROVEMENTS" and "APPENDIX H - Reimbursement Agreement."
+The total costs of all of the Authorized Improvements (as defined herein) are expected to be approximately \$15,044,588\.
+A portion of the costs of the Public Improvements, in the approximate amount of \$14,000,000\, are expected to be financed with proceeds of the Bonds.
+The balance of the costs of the Public Improvements, in the total approximate amount of \$1,044,588\, will be financed by the Developer and will not be reimbursed by the City.
+The City and the Developer expect to enter into the Whisper South Public Improvement District Construction, Funding and Acquisition Agreement, effective as of December 15, 2021 (the "CFA Agreement") and the Whisper South Public Improvement District Financing Agreement dated as of December 15, 2021 (the "Financing Agreement"), which provide, in part, for the deposit of the Assessments and the proceeds from the issuance and sale of the Bonds, and the payment of the Actual Costs of the Authorized Improvements.
+See "SECURITY FOR THE BONDS - Pledged Revenue Fund," "THE AUTHORIZED IMPROVEMENTS," "THE DEVELOPMENT - Financing Agreement," "APPENDIX G - Form of Financing Agreement." and "APPENDIX H - Form of CFA Agreement."